nextcloud/documentation/admin_manual/maintenance/migrating.rst

     Web server as well as PHP for Nextcloud (e.g. permissions or file upload size limits) and make sure the PHP version matches Nextcloud supported configuration and all relevant PHP extensions are installed.
-Also set up the database and make sure it is an Nextcloud supported configuration.
+Also set up the database and make sure it is a Nextcloud supported configuration.
 If your original machine was installed recently just copying that base configuration is a safe best practice.